ParveenKumar-max/Python_Selenium/README.md

 14-11-1025 --> Learning Python Scratch - Selenium With python with IFrame Handle

-15-11-2025  --> Learning Python Scratch - Selenium With python with JavaScript Executor and Sort Web element
+15-11-2025  --> Learning Python Scratch - Selenium With python with JavaScript Executor and Sort Web element.

+17-11-2025 --> Learning Python Scratch - Selenium With python with Read and write file, Writes in Excel file.
+Read from excel file, found matching data or records in List Dictionary format.( 19-Nov important topics )